Ionajane/java_themepark/README.md

 ThemePark
 MVP
 Classes and Abstract Classes
-Model a ThemePark (with various Attraction and Stalls) and its Visitors.
+Model a ThemePark (with various Attractions.Attraction and Stalls) and its Visitors.

 Remember to model class diagrams first, then write tests, then write code.

 Visitor has age, height, money
-Using an Attraction abstract class (which has a name), create some subclasses for Rollercoaster, Dodgems, Park, Playground Using a Stall abstract class (which has a name, ownerName and parkingSpot), create some classes for IceCreamStall, CandyFlossStall, TobaccoStall
+Using an Attractions.Attraction abstract class (which has a name), create some subclasses for Rollercoaster, Dodgems, Park, Playground
+Using a Stalls.Stall abstract class (which has a name, ownerName and parkingSpot), create some classes for Stalls.IceCreamStall, Stalls.CandyFlossStall, TobaccoStall
 Interfaces
 Introduce some Interfaces to enable charging, restricting and reviewing attractions and stalls: